pk-auth WebAuthn on the JVM

 • A set of SPIs.
 You implement UserLookup against your existing user table; pk-auth never touches names, emails, or roles directly.

-• Stateless JWT out.
-Authentication returns a short-lived HS256 token with configurable issuer / audience / TTL.
+• Signed JWT out.
+Authentication returns a short-lived HS256 or ES256 token with configurable issuer / audience / TTL — or a stateful, revocable access token.

 • Three persistence paths.
 Testkit (in-memory), JDBI + Postgres + Flyway, or DynamoDB single-table — same SPIs, your choice.